david-j-davis/ddHeroSlider/README.md

 ddHeroSlider
 =========

-**A lean responsive Flexbox slider with smooth transitions and text pagination created by [David Davis].**
+**A lean responsive Flexbox* slider with smooth transitions and text pagination created by [David Davis].**

   - Built with Flexbox
   - Responsive slider
   - lightweight jQuery
+  * Flexbox is utilized in this repo, but Susy css framework was used on aboutschwab.com